silviaCerby/gitbook/docs/management/identity_lifecycle/business_hubs/manage_integrations/remove-a-business-hub.md

 ---
-description: This article describes how to remove a business hub from Cerby.
+description: "This article describes how to remove a business hub from Cerby."
 intercom_id: 9046230
 ---